Pork Milanese with Cacio E Pepe Spaghetti

 Directions

-To make the Pork Milanese: One at a time, place pork between two 1-gallon plastic storage bags.
+- To make the Pork Milanese: One at a time, place pork between two 1-gallon plastic storage bags.
 Using a flat meat pounder or a rolling pin, pound the pork until wider and about 1/3 inch thick.
 Spread flour in a shallow, wide bowl.
-Beat eggs in a second bowl and spread bread crumbs in a third bowl.
-Coat pork chop in flour, shaking off excess, dip in eggs and then coat with bread crumbs.
-Place on another baking sheet and let stand 5 minutes to set coating.
+Beat eggs in a second bowl and spread breadcrumbs in a third bowl.
+Coat pork chop in flour, shaking off excess, dip in eggs and then coat with breadcrumbs.
+Place it on another baking sheet and let stand for 5 minutes to set coating.